These ten reading comprehension activities will add excitement to your young readers reading experience.

 Encourage the reader to use as many senses as possible.
 This again will make the experience rich and memorable.
 The key is getting the reader to fully engage with the text that is being read.
 This is a fantastic way to introduce narration or warm up the narration muscle.
 You can also use this as another jumping off point for further discussion as you describe something similar that you are familiar with.

 9. Tell how the scene in the story reminds you of another story.

 Connecting to another story read helps the reader remember material learned from other books.
 This helps to keep the previous material fresh in the reader’s mind.
 The material will also be transferred to long-term memory.
-This is another wonderful way to connect with material previously read.
+This is another wonderful way to connect with the material previously read.
 The reader is internalizing the material at a deep level.
 The connection may also be with characters that are in the stories or experiences

 10. Describe a character’s worldview to show reading comprehension.

-Readers will become aware of beliefs they hold and how they compare to the character’s worldview.
+Readers will become aware of the beliefs they hold and how they compare to the character’s worldview.
 The reader will understand that they either agree or disagree with the character’s worldview.
 Understanding worldview will help the reader understand how the actions are prompted by the worldview

-Use your imagination and tweak the some of the activities for even more variety.
+Use your imagination and tweak some of the activities for even more variety.
 Your students will enjoy having a variety of ways to think about the text they read.
 This can be used for fiction as well as informational texts.

 You are equipping your young reader with a kit full of different activities they can use whenever they approach the text.

 Which tip do you think you will use?
 Do you have any other ways that you like to help your reader interact with text?
 Share your thoughts or comments in the comment box.